Tlaxcala (Nahua state): Contact with conquistadors

 Following the Spanish Conquest, Tlaxcala was divided into four fiefdoms (señoríos) by the Spanish corregidor Gómez de Santillán in 1545 (26 years after the Conquest).
 These fiefdoms were Ocotelolco, Quiahuiztlan, Tepeticpac, and Tizatlan.
 At this time, four great houses or lineages emerged and claimed hereditary rights to each fiefdom and created fictitious genealogies extending back into the pre-Columbian era to justify their claims.

 During the colonial period, Tlaxcala's "part in the conquest of the Aztec 'empire,' its favored treatment by the Spanish crown, unique talent for propaganda and litigation and astonishing enterprise" gave the small state an important place in Mexican history.

 In the 16th and 17th centuries, Tlaxcalan settlers went to live in new northern colonies to protect Mexico from the Chichimeca.
+Tlaxcalan settlers were sent even as far as the Spanish Philippines where they had success, fighting against Buddhist Japanese Pirates (Wokous) and Muslim Malay Jihadis (Juramentados).